OpenFreeEnergy/openfreeenergy.github.io/index.md

 ### DRUG DESIGN AND DISCOVERY

-Our tools are designed with the pharmaceutical lead optimization in mind, and we work closely with our board members in industry to develop tools that meet the needs of real-world users.
+Our tools are designed with pharmaceutical lead optimization in mind, and we work closely with our board members in industry to develop tools that meet the needs of real-world users.

 OpenFE is hosted by the [Open Molecular Software Foundation](https://omsf.io).